Elizabeth of Pomerania: Queen and empress

 Elizabeth is reputed to have been a very vigorous, self-confident and physically strong person.
-The relationship between Elizabeth and Charles is described to have been good and harmonious.
+The relationship between her and Charles is described to have been good and harmonious.
 During the serious illness of Charles in 1371, Elisabeth made a miniature pilgrimage by walking on foot to the cathedral and offering gifts in a prayer to his health.
 Their good relationship has been portrayed in art, such as in Noc na Karlštejně (A Night at Karlstein).
 She did not seem to have wielded any political influence.
 However, she was tormented by the fact that Charles preferred his children from his former marriage, but was unable to change his mind.

 Widowhood

-After her husband's death at 29 November 1378 in Prague, Elizabeth's stepson Wenceslaus IV, son of Charles's previous wife, ascended the throne.
+After her husband's death on 29 November 1378 in Prague, Elizabeth's stepson Wenceslaus IV, son of Charles's previous wife, ascended the throne.
 Elizabeth then cared for her own two sons, mainly the older Sigismund, whom she supported in his efforts to become the king of Hungary.

 Elizabeth outlived Charles IV by 15 years.
 She died on 15 February 1393 in Hradec Králové (Königgrätz) and was buried next to her husband in St. Vitus Cathedral.